 Ranging between $195 to $355, the Casper Mattress Topper is on the pricier side.
 However, it offers plenty of plushness and comfort.
 If you’re looking to add softness to your sleep surface—and don’t feel like splurging on a new mattress—the Casper Mattress Topper is an excellent solution.

 The Casper Mattress Topper is perfect for people who want to give their mattress a softer feel and maintain a decent amount of support.

 Casper Mattress Topper vs. the Competition

 Ranging between $130 to $215, the ViscoSoft Select High-Density Mattress Topper is specifically designed for those suffering from back pain.
-Its high-density memory foam helps to relieve pain by keeping your spine in an ergonomic position.
 This mattress topper is three inches thick, provides excellent temperature regulation, and comes with a machine-washable cover.
 Another big plus—the ViscoSoft has elastic corner straps to ensure it stays in place.

 The Sleep Innovations Gel Memory Foam 4-inch Dual Layer Mattress Topper combines a 2-inch gel memory foam layer underneath 2 inches of ultra-soft fiberfill.
 In addition to being extremely comfortable, reviewers say the gel memory foam layer provides ideal alignment, pressure-relieving support, and temperature regulation.
 This topper, ranging from $80 to $130 depending on the size, also includes a machine-washable mattress cover.